Attendance and Engagement

 - Attend all of your University classes, lectures, tutorials, etc. where required.
 This includes participating in the requirements of your course including submitting assignments, attending meetings with tutors and attending examinations.
 We will be monitoring this and will follow up with you on any concerns.
 If you cannot attend due to illness, for example, you must inform your School.

 Please note that any email relating to your Sponsored Students sponsorship will be sent to your University email address - you must therefore check this regularly.

 Further details on the terms and conditions of your Tier 4/Student Route visa can be found on the Student Immigration Service website,

 Information or advice about your Sponsored Students immigration status can be obtained by contacting the Student Immigration Service, please see details of how to contact them at

 If you know that you are going to be absent for over two weeks, you must apply for an authorised interruption of study.

-Before completing the form, please discuss your application with your Personal Tutor (continuing students) or Academic Cohort Lead (new students) and contact the Student Support Team about your proposed return to study plan.
+Before completing the form, please discuss your application with your Student Adviser.
+Your Student Adviser and Academic Cohort Lead will work with you to confirm your proposed return to study plan.

 You should also consult the further guidance on authorised interruptions of study.

 Taking an authorised interruption of study may have financial and visa implications.
 You are encouraged to speak with an advisor at the Edinburgh University Students’ Association Advice Place who can provide independent advice about the potential implications of taking an interruption.